homeputers/ebal/README.md

 ## Docker Development

-The project can be run locally using Docker.
+The project can be run locally using Docker with a multi-stage build process.
 Build the images and start the containers with:

 ```bash